 - Staying in separate hospital rooms if you have been diagnosed with a C. difficile infection, and cleaning the surfaces you come into contact with carefully

 The Peggy Lillis Foundation, a C. diff education, and advocacy organization works to close this dangerous knowledge gap.
 The Foundation’s guiding ethos is to envision the world where C. diff is uncommon, treatable and survivable.

-Proceeds from the Foundation’s upcoming “Fight C. Diff Gala” will be used to promote that vision, and we at Prebiotin are extremely proud to sponsor such an event.
+Proceeds from the Foundation’s annual galas are used to promote that vision, and we at Prebiotin are extremely proud to sponsor such an event.
 We share the belief that C. diff should matter to everyone.

 It’s important to know that many people with C. diff are treated with antibiotics to help ward off infection.
 Unfortunately, antibiotics tend to also destroy good bacteria and germs in the gut, which in turn weakens the immune system.